 - Performance of memory recognition tasks

-- Four pounds of beef bones with marrow, chopped
+- Four pounds of beef bones (even better from grass-fed beef) with marrow, chopped

 - Two celery stalks, chopped